oncvpsp/oncvpsp/doc/program_overview.md

-﻿
-                           OVERVIEW OF ONCVPSP
+﻿## OVERVIEW OF ONCVPSP

 References to "the paper" are to oncvpsp6.pdf, which is reproduced in this directory (now published as Phys.
 Rev. B 88, 085117 (2013)).

 The main program is oncvpsp.f90, and has the following major sections:

-1) Data readin: Oncvpsp reads an input file, say 32_Ge.dat, from its standard input.
+1) Data readin: Oncvpsp reads an input file, say `32_Ge.dat`, from its standard input.
 While this file may contain comment lines with the initial character '#', its format is fixed, and input data must appear in the proper order, line by line.
-Examples in tests/data as well as 32_Ge_annotated.dat in this directory should clarify this.
+Examples in tests/data as well as `32_Ge_annotated.dat` in this directory should clarify this.
 The program will stop, identifying the first bad line encountered in the input file if it does not find what it expects.
-After a successful readin, the data is scanned by the routine check_data for violations of bounds, etc., and offending data will be identified prior to halting.
+After a successful readin, the data is scanned by the routine `check_data` for violations of bounds, etc., and offending data will be identified prior to halting.
 There are, quite deliberately, no defaults.
    Everything must be thought about and specified (but there is not that much input data).